nitmws/get-iptc-pmd/README.md

 * The labels as defined by the IPTC Photo Metadata Standard.
 * The field identifier as defined by the technical standards IIM, XMP and Exif.
-* The field identifier as defined by exiftool
+* The field identifier as defined by ExifTool

 A test site of this project is available at [http://getiptcpmd.nitsvc.net](http://getiptcpmd.nitsvc.net)

 ## Special Features

-* This system is not strictly bound to IPTC metadata; it can be adjusted to any set of metadata supported by exiftools.
+* This system is not strictly bound to IPTC metadata; it can be adjusted to any set of metadata supported by ExifTool.
 See more on that below.
 * The core web service with its RESTful API can be used with any other user interface.
 See more on that below.
 * The core web service keeps the required web traffic low: by a parameter in the appconfig.json file one can limit the size of the downloaded data.
 (Be aware: the metadata are located in the first section of an image file, downloading about 70 KByte from a 6 MByte image may be sufficient for retrieving them.)